pdoehle/swc-notes/sql.md

 > *Answer:* `SELECT DISTINCT quant, person FROM Survey ORDER BY quant ASC;`

 ## Filtering
+> * Write queries that select records that satisfy user-specified conditions.
+> * Explain the order in which the clauses in a query are executed.

 One of the places databases shine is their ability to filter data based on certain criteria.
 One example of this in SQL is the `WHERE` keyword.
 Let's query all the `DR-1` sites.